antolin-luis/ArchDataScience/README.md

 ## 🙌 Credits

-Developed by [Your Name](https://github.com/yourusername) to simplify and modularize high-performance data science setup on Arch Linux.
+Developed by [Luis Antolin](https://github.com/antolin-luis) to simplify and modularize high-performance data science setup on Arch Linux.